jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2024/Verizon-Data-Breach-Investigations-Report-2024.md

 activities by known state\-sponsored threat actors.
+But it really doesnt look like a breakthrough is imminent or that any attack\-side optimizations this might bring would even register on the incident response side of things.
+The only exception here has to do with the clear advancements on deepfake\-like technology, which has already created a good deal of reported fraud and misinformation anecdotes.
+Incidentally, we did ask one of those
+GenAI tools what threats this nascent technology could amplify, and it ended up suggesting the same things as above.23 It made it seem like it already had an outsize influence in those subjects and that organizations must adapt their defense strategies to keep pace with the evolving sophistication of GenAI\-driven threats.24 This little experiment seems to indicate that even GenAI has a tendency toward beefing up its resume via the use of well\-placed exaggeration.
+Turns out its really hard to escape the hype no matter where you sit on the natural vs. artificial divide.
+17
+Strange spelling for unhinged marketing hype
+18
-But it really doesnt look like a breakthrough is imminent or that any attack\-side optimizations this17Strange spelling for unhinged marketing hype 18Artificial general intelligence.
-You know, HAL 9000, Skynet, Cylons, M3GAN 19Just like real impactful technologies such as blockchain and the metaverse 20But if we had been taken over by an evil AI technology, that is what we would say.
-Makes21you think.
+Artificial general intelligence.
+You know, HAL 9000, Skynet, Cylons, M3GAN 19
+Just like real impactful technologies such as blockchain and the metaverse 20But if we had been taken over by an evil AI technology, that is what we would say.
+Makes you think.
+21
-It is worth pointing out that while we were writing this section, Kaspersky came up with similar research that is worth a look: https:usa.kaspersky.comaboutpress\-releases2024\_new\- kaspersky\-study\-examines\-cybercrimes\-ai\-experimentation\-on\-the\-dark\-web22https:www.microsoft.comen\-ussecurityblog20240214staying\-ahead\-of\-threat\-actors\-in\-the\-age\-of\-ai23And when we asked it to do it again but in the voice of the DBIR, it seemed unhealthily fixated incircus and theater jokes and puns.
-Is that what we sound like?24We certainly know where were getting marketing copy for our next cybersecurity startup.2024 DBIR Results and analysis17VERIS ActionsA wise person25 once said, We are what we repeatedly do, and wouldnt they be impressed by the stoicism of how some of our top VERIS Actions
+It is worth pointing out that while we were writing this section, Kaspersky came up with similar research that is worth a look: https:usa.kaspersky.comaboutpress\-releases2024\_new\- kaspersky\-study\-examines\-cybercrimes\-ai\-experimentation\-on\-the\-dark\-web 22https:www.microsoft.comen\-ussecurityblog20240214staying\-ahead\-of\-threat\-actors\-in\- the\-age\-of\-ai
+23And when we asked it to do it again but in the voice of the DBIR, it seemed unhealthily fixated in circus and theater jokes and puns.
+Is that what we sound like?
+24We certainly know where were getting marketing copy for our next cybersecurity startup.
+Figure 14\.
+Cumulative sum of GenAI in criminal forums
+18
+Action categories28
+Hacking (hak): attempts to
+intentionally access or harm
+information assets without (or exceeding) authorization by circumventing or thwarting logical security mechanisms.
+Malware (mal): any malicious
+software, script or code run on a device that alters its state or function without the owners informed consent.
+Error (err): anything done
+(or left undone) incorrectly
+or inadvertently.
+Social (soc): employ deception, manipulation, intimidation, etc to exploit the human element, or users, of information assets.
+Misuse (mis): use of entrusted organizational resources or privileges for any purpose or manner contrary to that which was intended.
+Physical (phy): deliberate threats that involve proximity, possession or force.
+Environmental (env): not only
+includes natural events such
+as earthquakes and floods but
+also hazards associated with
+the immediate environment or
+infrastructure in which assets are located.
+2024 DBIR Results and analysis
+A wise person25 once said, We are what we repeatedly do, and wouldnt they be impressed by the stoicism of how some of our top VERIS Actions